stopa323/slack-web-client/README.md

 The `slackMethodArgs` parameter expects a string in the JSON format.

-The `slackAPIMethod` parameter can be used to change default api method [chat.postMessage](https://api.slack.com/methods/chat.postMessage) to any suported by the [`@slack/web-api`](https://slack.dev/node-slack-sdk/web-api) package:
+The `slackAPIMethod` parameter can be used to change default api method [chat.postMessage](https://api.slack.com/methods/chat.postMessage) to any supported by the [`@slack/web-api`](https://slack.dev/node-slack-sdk/web-api) package:

 ```
 - name: Update message